-Studies on the transport mechanisms and behaviors of six trace metals (Fe, Mn, Cd, Cu, Pb and Zn) in the Tsengwen river and estuary were performed for the high-flow and low-flow seasons.
-Dissolved metals in the Tsengwen river are slightly higher than those in the pristine rivers but much lower than those in the heavily polluted rivers of the world.
-The riverborne dissolved Fe, Mn, Cu, Pb and Cd, however, this was likely controlled by the mixing process in the estuary.
-Particulate and sediment metals, similar to dissolved metals, showed elevated concentrations in the middle river, but there was little difference throughout estuarine locations.
-The enriched levels of par ticulate and sediment metals with reference to backgrounds (shale's metals) were found in a sequence of Pb, Cd> Zn, Cu> Fe, Mn.
+Studies on the transport mechanisms and behaviors of six trace metals (Fe, Mn, Cd, Cu, Pb and Zn) in the Tsengwen river and estuary were per rmed r the high- ow and low- ow seasons.
+Dis solved metals in the Tsengwen river are slightly higher than those in the pristine rivers but much lower than those in the heavily polluted rivers of the world.
+The riverborne dissolved Fe, Mn, Cu, Pb and Zn exhibited signi cant removals in the early estuarine transport; r Cd, however, this was likely controlled by the mixing process in the estuary.
+Particulate and sediment metals, similar to dissolved metals, showed elevated concentrations in the middle river, but there was little di erence throughout estuarine locations.
+The enriched levels of par ticulate and sediment metals with re rence to backgrounds (shale's metals) were und in a sequence of Pb, Cd> Zn, Cu> Fe, Mn.